Innovators

 Algorithms are contributed to a repository without a centralised gatekeeper.
 TIG addresses crucial issues such as spam and piracy to ensure fair rewards for Innovators based on performance, maintaining a strong incentive for innovation.

-Innovators must pay a fee to make a submission (10 TIG for code, 250 TIG for breakthroughs).
+Innovators must pay a fee to make a submission (10 $TIG for Code Submissions, 250 $TIG for Advance submissions).
 This is deducted from their Available Fee Balance.
-You can top up via the Benchmarker Dashboard
+Check Making Top-ups to top-up your balance.

-To address the possibility of piracy and to provide an opportunity for IP protection, TIG implements a “push delay” and “merge points” mechanism:
+To address the possibility of piracy and to provide an opportunity for IP protection, TIG implements two mechanisms:

 Push Delay Mechanism